Jordan Nwora: Indiana Pacers (2023–2024)

 On February 9, 2023, Nwora was traded to the Indiana Pacers along with George Hill and Serge Ibaka in a four-team trade involving the Brooklyn Nets and Phoenix Suns.
 Nwora joined Tyrese Haliburton, Aaron Nesmith, and Jalen Smith on the Pacers, and later Obi Toppin, all selected in the 2020 NBA draft.
 He made his Pacers debut on February 13, recording 7 points, 3 rebounds and 2 steals in a 123–117 loss to the Utah Jazz.
 On February 25, Nwora recorded 18 points, 8 rebounds, and 6 assists on 8–12 shooting, in a win over the Orlando Magic.
 On March 13 against the Detroit Pistons, Nwora recorded 20 points, four rebounds, and two steals.
 On March 25 against the Atlanta Hawks, Nwora posted a Pacers season–high 33 points and added six rebounds during a loss.
 He scored 25 of his 33 points in the 2nd quarter, setting the Pacers regular–season franchise record for most points in a quarter since tracking began in the 1996–97 NBA season.

 Toronto Raptors (2024)

-On January 17, 2024, the Pacers traded Nwora, along with Bruce Brown, Kira Lewis Jr. and three first-round draft picks to the Toronto Raptors in exchange for Pascal Siakam.
+On January 17, 2024, the Pacers traded Nwora, along with Bruce Brown, Kira Lewis Jr., and three first-round draft picks to the Toronto Raptors in exchange for Pascal Siakam.
+Nwora made 34 appearances (one start) for Toronto, recording averages of 7.9 points, 3.4 rebounds, and 1.3 assists.

 Anadolu Efes (2024–2025)

 On August 5, 2024, Nwora signed with Anadolu Efes of the Turkish Basketbol Süper Ligi and the EuroLeague.

-On October 29, 2024, Nwora received Hoops Agents Player of the Week award for Round 4.
-He had the game high 35 points, 6 rebounds and 3 assists for his team to win.
+On October 29, Nwora received Hoops Agents Player of the Week award for Round 4.
+He had a game-high 35 points, six rebounds and three assists for his team to win.